Law in the Time of Coronavirus

-Does this happen with you?
+Does this happen to you?
 You’re watching a movie set before, say 2005, and you stop for a minute and think this: “None of this happens if anyone has an iPhone . . . or can do a quick Google search?”

 Some are really obvious; some are very subtle.
 Take, for example, The Talented Mr. Ripley.
 The entire plot unreels from a very early, very simple statement.
 Ripley, Matt Damon, playing piano at a posh gathering on Central Park West, mentions he went to Princeton.
 Everything spins out of control from there.